kaplayjs/kaplay-site/src/content/guides/en/advanced/debug_mode.md

 # Debug Mode

-The debug mode is a Kaboom integrated tool that helps you to debug your game.
+The debug mode is a KAPLAY integrated tool that helps you to debug your game.
 Now, we will see how to use it.

 ## Inspect Mode